-- The UK Government has announced that EU students will retain their 'home fee' status - which means they are charged the same tuition fees as UK students - for 2018/19 and 2019/20 entry.
+- The UK Government has announced that EU students will retain their 'home fee' status - which means they are charged the same tuition fees as UK students - for 2019/20 entry.
 Read the latest government statement on fee status for EU students.

-- The Student Loans Company has confirmed that EU students starting a degree in the 2018/19 and 2019/20 academic years will continue to have access to funding support for the duration of their studies.
+- The Student Loans Company has confirmed that EU students starting a degree in the 2019/20 academic years will continue to have access to funding support for the duration of their studies.
 The Student Loans Company website is the definitive source of funding information.
 Read the latest statement from the Student Loans Company about funding support for EU students.

-- EU students who register at City in the 2018/19 and 2019/20 academic years (either as a new or continuing student) will be charged the same tuition fee as UK students for the duration of their course.
+- EU students who register at City in the 2019/20 academic years (either as a new or continuing student) will be charged the same tuition fee as UK students for the duration of their course.